Overview of the UK's engineering industry

 Jobs are increasingly becoming available in solar, wind power, the electricity grid and electric vehicles, but engineers are also working on innovations in how we travel and power our lives, sustainable food production and planet-friendly fashion.

-It's looking to take on 2,400 new starters in 2025, with those in training (6,500) making up 15% of its workforce in the UK.
+Since the start of the decade, BAE Systems has invested £1billion in its education and skills programmes.
+It's aiming to take on 2,400 new starters in 2025, with those in training (6,500) making up 15% of its UK workforce.

 'As the UK's largest defence company, we rely on the skill and ingenuity of those who deliver our programmes, which is why it's so crucial we continue to invest in our people,' says Charles Woodburn, chief executive of BAE Systems.